Team

 TERRY MARSHALL

-Terry Marshall (he/him), Writer-in-Residence, Founder & Executive Creative Director, is an artist, writer, cultural innovator, creative strategist and cultural studies scholar living in Brooklyn by way of Barbados and Boston.
+Terry is an artist, writer, cultural innovator, creative strategist and cultural studies scholar living in Brooklyn by way of Barbados and Boston.
 He has 25 plus years of experience as a labor and cultural organizer and previously founded the Hip Hop Media Lab and Streets is Watching.
 His work focuses on the intersection of social movement history and theory, transformative experience design, social scenes and the role of parties and festivals as drivers of social and cultural change.
 He is currently a Senior Fellow at the USC Annenberg Innovation Lab Civic Media Fellowship and an alumni of the Laundromat Project Creative Change Fellowship.
 He was a member of the design team of the Constellations Fund.

 He is the author of Affective Underground, a chapter in the newly released anthology We Are Civic Media.
 Terry loves movies and comics and is a #WalkingDead superfan.

 Aisha ‘Ish’ Al-Hurra) (she/her), is an artist, poet, and world builder, originally from Trinidad & Tobago.
-She is the Artist-in-Residence at Intelligent Mischief.
-She creates large-scale collages, murals, poetic manifestos, and social dream spaces depicting collective visions of the more beautiful world our hearts know is possible.
+She creates large-scale collages, dreamscapes, poetic manifestos, and dream spaces cultivating collective visions of the more beautiful world our hearts know is possible.
+She creates complex story worlds and guides imagination and day dreaming experiences.

 Her highly saturated collage, text-based work, installation and experiential art work conjure speculative Black utopias and maroon spaces inspired by her childhood in Trinidad, historical Afro-diasporic liberation movements, African spiritual traditions, and by the bold visions shared by Black folks everywhere.
 Using found, discarded and archival materials and encoded symbols and iconography, Aisha draws on themes of fugitivity, opacity, African indigeneity; African communalism, and sovereignty, to question the status quo and envision new political and conceptual possibilities.
 She explores how these new desired worlds can be constructed from the detritus of the old one.
 Her research work investigates the methodologies of Black imagination, liberation and visual communication & aesthetics.
 Her work embodies the ways in which radical imagination can give new meaning and new uses to the ephemera of systems that no longer serve us.